 A student with a disability should have equal access to your course and course materials (with or without accommodations approved by SAS); and the student is equally responsible to perform to the standards of your course, using resources (with or without accommodations through SAS) that are available to all students.

-Again, we welcome a conversation with you.
 Please contact the SAS office (firstname.lastname@example.org or 401-254-3841) with general questions about disability support and academic accommodations.
 The SAS staff may be able to share specific disability-related information with a faculty member with a student’s written consent in order to facilitate the accommodation process.

 Students with documented disabilities who are registered with Student Accessibility Services make up nearly 10% of the Roger Williams University student population.
-This fact sheet is designed to help faculty understand the rights and responsibilities of students with disabilities as well as the policies and procedures that have been established for this group at the University.

 What is Student Accessibility Services (SAS) at Roger Williams University?

 SAS is a specialized sub-unit of the Center for Student Academic Success, which also oversees the units of Advising & Peer Mentorship and the Tutoring Center.